-Three of OzTREKK's universities offer a four-year Bachelor of Occupational Therapy degree, and two universities offer a master's-level qualification program for those wishing to become an occupational therapist.
+Five of OzTREKK's universities offer a four-year Bachelor of Occupational Therapy degree, and four universities offer a master's-level qualification program for those wishing to become an occupational therapist.

 The following OzTREKK Australian Occupational Therapy Schools offer graduate-entry occupational therapy programs, which allow